-So, why would you need a balance sheet when you already have a profit and loss statement
+So, why would you need a balance sheet when you already have a profit and loss statement?

 The short answer boils down to the missing pieces in your profit and loss statement.
 While it gives you a big picture view, that picture is not complete.

 Where does the P&L fall short?
 It doesn’t factor in the sold inventory’s value.
 It also doesn’t account for money that you may have borrowed so you can afford your next delivery of inventory.
-Additionally, outstanding sales taxes is not factored in.
+Additionally, outstanding sales taxes are not factored in.